How Often do I Need to Get an Oil Change?

 You can also check the status of your oil on your own by opening under your hood and pulling out the oil dipstick in your engine.
 If you are unfamiliar with your engine system, consult your owner’s manual for the basics here.
 Before reading the dipstick, you need to wipe it off to get rid of residual oil before reinserting it and pulling it back out; make sure that you fully reinsert the clean dipstick to accurately gauge your oil levels.
 This will give you a clear line of where your oil is reaching in your engine’s system.
 If the dipstick indicates that your levels are low, this means it is time for an oil change.

 Oil works in your vehicle by keeping the various parts of your engine’s system working together without resistance or friction.
 If your engine is not performing well or if it is making strange noises, this could be a sign that essential parts of your vehicle’s system are not properly oiled.
 If your vehicle function is off, it is important to check your vehicle’s oil levels and composition, as this might be your vehicle letting you know that it is time for an oil change.
+Bring your vehicle in for diagnostics at the first sign of an issue for help detecting the source of your car troubles.

 Where to Get an Oil Change | Oil Change in the Triangle

 To keep your vehicle in good health, you should be completing regular oil changes or having them completed for you by a professional.
 If you see a professional for your vehicle care, a seasoned expert will provide you with a sticker indicating when you should next get your oil changed based on the date or the mileage your vehicle reaches.
+Expert care can save you the time and trouble of changing your oil, taking the pain out of these needed services.